-2D DVE Fill Effects
+2D DVE Fill Effects - Rotation

-These parameters affect the Key and Fill portions of the Key layer and allow the user to have even more control over a SuperKey layer, the parameters will rotate a Key layer on an X/Y axis, change the angle, adjust perspective and move the vanishing point of the Key layer.
+These parameters affect the Key and Fill portions, unless "As Fill" is turned off in the "Key Resize" menu, and allow the user to have even more control over a SuperKey layer.
+The parameters will rotate a Key layer on an X/Y axis, change the angle, adjust perspective and move the vanishing point of the Key layer.
 The adjustments will affect the Fill and Key portions of the Key layer.